hcds-itu/hdilab-itu.github.io/_data-jams/2023-04-18-data-driven-documents.md

 At the end of the tutorial, I expect that you will be able to:
 * Explain the core idea of d3.js.
-* Create an interactive version of a simple well-known visualization type (likely, a bar chart).
+* Create an interactive version of a simple well-known visualization type in d3.js (likely, a bar chart).
 * Explore d3.js further on your own.

 We hope to offer a follow-up data jam later in the semester (probably on May 2 or 9).